tranek/GASDocumentation/README.md

 <a name="concepts-ge-duration"></a>
 #### 4.5.16 Changing Active Gameplay Effect Duration
-To change the time remaining for a `Cooldown GE` or any `Duration` `GameplayEffect`, we need to change the `GameplayEffectSpec's` `Duration`, update its `StartServerWorldTime`, update its `CachedStartServerWorldTime`, update its `StartWorldTime`, and rerun the check on the duration with `CheckDuration()`.
+To change the time remaining for a `Cooldown GE` or any `Duration` `GameplayEffect`, we need to change the `GameplayEffectSpec's` `Duration`, update its `StartServerWorldTime`, update its `CachedStartServerWorldTime`, update its `StartWorldTime`, and return the check on the duration with `CheckDuration()`.
 Doing this on the server and marking the `FActiveGameplayEffect` dirty will replicate the changes to clients.
-**Note:** This does involve a `const_cast` and may not be Epic's intended way of changing durations, but it seems to work well so far.
+**Note:** This does involve a `const_cast` and **may not be Epic's intended way of changing durations**, but it seems to work well so far.

+“正确”的方式可能是堆叠 GE ？

 ```c++
 bool UPAAbilitySystemComponent::SetGameplayEffectDurationHandle(FActiveGameplayEffectHandle Handle, float NewDuration)